wusatosi/exemplar/README.md

 or install via the [Kitware apt library](https://apt.kitware.com/).

 A [supported compiler](#supported-platforms) should be available from your package manager.
-Alternatively you could use an install script from official compiler venders.
+Alternatively you could use an install script from official compiler vendors.

 Here is an example of how to install the latest stable version of clang as per [the official LLVM install guide](https://apt.llvm.org/).